Divorce Mediation Lawyer in Flower Mound

 What Happens If You Resolve All Your Issues?

-Once you reach a resolution, the mediator will put the agreement in writing and have both of you sign the agreement.
+Once you resolve, the mediator will put the agreement in writing and have both of you sign the agreement.
 A signed agreement is binding, and the mediator files it with the court.

 What Happens If You Do Not Resolve All Your Issues?